 - Performance management (including appraisals, feedback, tracking employee engagement, etc.)

 Building an HR Department from the Ground Up

 So, what do you need to do to build an HR department from the ground up?

 Ultimately, each area of your HR department will serve to protect your business, strategize your goals, and motivate your employees to perform to the best of their abilities.
 It’s all about creating plans, policies, and processes that support your business operations, protect your employees and serve as a roadmap for success.
 You need to assess your needs and goals both now and in the future.

-Where do you want to be as a business?
+Where do you want to be as a business and as a small business manager?
 How can HR help you get there?
 What do you need to do to protect your business, your assets, and your employees?
 How will you manage payroll, hiring, grievances, and general employee relations?

 One of the most important aspects to consider when you build your HR department is how you are going to document everything that you do so that you are prepared for audits and can guarantee compliance.
 All the data you collect and store, from personal data to payroll, health and safety records, and employee handbooks should be organized, clearly accessible, and in compliance with good standards of business management.
 The more measures and controls you have in place to guarantee the integrity and reliability of your documents and records, the easier it will be to ensure compliance.

 What exactly do you need to do to start a new HR department in your business?
 Your main priorities will be performance, compliance, and engagement, but there are a number of other key areas that will help you drive your business forward.